IDHEAP-UnitePolsoc/coffeeread/README.md

 Nov 17: Haselswerdt, J. (2020).
 Social Welfare Attitudes and Immigrants as a Target Population: Experimental Evidence.
 Perspectives on Politics, 1-18.

+Dec 1: Kurzban et al. 2001.
+Can race be erased?
+Coalitional computation and social categorization.
+Proceedings of the American Academy of Sciences 98(26):15387–15392.

 TBD: Achen, C. H. (2005).
 Let’s put garbage-can regressions and garbage-can probits where they belong.
 Conflict Management and Peace Science, 22(4):327–339.